+Figure 3 USB Micro-B Plug.
+Image courtesy of Winford Engineering LLC.

+The HID specification requires that the USB client device declares itself, and its capabilities, to the host device through a series of reports which allow the host operating system to accurately predict the manner in which the client device will behave.
+These reports are formally defined within the HID Device Class Definition [2] and are integral to the correct detection and functioning of an HID device.

-[2]Pre-Design Investigation
+Pre-Design Investigation

-Prior to beginning design of the system it was important to investigate the possible approaches and determine which of them best suited the task at hand.
+Prior to beginning design of the system it was important to investigate the possible approaches and determine which of them best suited the task of USB HID input emulation.
 During this phase a number of possible solutions were investigated, their advantages and disadvantages compared and finally a decision was made on the best option for this project.

 Custom ASIC Design